 We therefore need to make sure the plant has good drainage and the decorative pot is protected from water and soil to keep it looking pristine and avoiding damage to floors and furnishings.

 Put a saucer inside the decorative (cache) pot and place the grow pot on the saucer, if space allows.
+If required, you can raise the height of the plant so it sits better in the pot by adding some pebbles or hydro granules at the bottom of the planter.

 You can take the plant out of the decorative pot to water and drain in a sink before replacing or water in the decorative pot.
 The saucer will catch excess water which you may need to empty.